Gleejr/Azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we analyze network traffic encompassing ICMP, SSH, HTTP/S, DNS, and RDP protocols using Azure Virtual Machines and Wireshark.
+Furthermore, we explore the experimentation of adding an Inbound rule to Network Security Groups. <br />

 <h2>Video Demonstration</h2>